News Details

 4) Worked Example: Cat6A in 1" EMT Conduit

-Let’s walk through a real-world style example using a typical Cat6A F/UTP cable and a standard 1" EMT conduit.
+Let’s walk through a real-world example using a typical Cat6A F/UTP cable and a standard 1" EMT conduit.

 Parameter Value Comment